opensesame-dii/tremor_analysis_python/README.md

 # Tremor Analysis

 ## About this
-There are two programs, app.py and multiple.py. app.py works on one file or pair of files, while multiple.py works on all files at once and exports the results.
-The following is mainly an explanation of app.py, so if you are using multiple.py, please refer to README.md in the [multiple_analysis](./multiple_analysis/) directory after you are done with `conda activation`.
+We provide two programs, app.py and multiple.py. app.py works on one file or pair of files, while multiple.py works on all files you want to examine at once and exports the results.
+The following is mainly an explanation of app.py, so if you are using multiple.py, please refer to [README.md in the multiple_analysis directory](./multiple_analysis/README.md) after you are done with `conda activation`.

 ## How to use